+Differential control

-Differential control = keeps the temperature constant between two sensors.
+= maintaining the difference between two sensors' temperatures

 Keeping the temperature difference constant between S1 and S2, for instance, allow for "shifting" operation of the collector.
 If S1 drops due to lower irradiation, the difference between S1 and S2 thus drops.
 The control unit then lowers the speed, which increases the dwell time of the medium in the collector and hence the difference between S1 and S2.